 Branding a Dental Practice

-Let’s say a new family moves in down the street, and the neighborhood throws a barbeque so everyone can get acquainted.
+Let’s say a new family moves in down the street, and the neighborhood throws a barbecue so everyone can get acquainted.
 During the evening, the new neighbor says, “I need to find a really good dentist for my kids.
 Is there anyone you would recommend?”
 How many of the assembled throng do you suppose would not only remember your name, but be able to clearly talk about what makes your office so special?

 It is an unfortunate fact that most members of the public think all dentists are pretty much the same.
 This misconception is not the patient’s fault.
 If you want to stand out in the eyes of the public, you must create something different and communicate that difference clearly and consistently.
 This is called branding, and it is the primary determinant of your future success.